 Colorful Rangolis are made in homes.
-Lamps are lit, fireworks are done.
+Lamps are lit, and fireworks are done.
 This festival of victory of light over darkness spreads the message of gaiety, brotherhood, and love in society.
 Deepawali is a long 5-day festival that is celebrated by people with full joy and enthusiasm.

 The first day of Deepawali is called Dhanteras, the second is Chhoti Diwali, the third is called Deepavali or Lakshmi Puja, the fourth is Govardhan Puja, and the fifth is Bhaiya Dooj.
 These five days of Deepawali have their own religious and cultural beliefs.